Make a drum to enjoy beautiful, musical crafting experience.

 Whatever the style of drum, you'll have to decide whether or not to trim off any extra hide that protrudes around the edges.
 If you do snip off the surplus, leave at least 1/4 inch around the lacing holes.

 When drums are drying, double-headed versions must be placed so that the air can circulate over both heads.
 Keep in mind, too, that a drum must dry slowly and evenly, as a too-rapid dehydration would cause the skin to wrinkle, buckle, or pucker — and might even warp the frame.
 Therefore, place your creation in a warm room with a consistent temperature, but at some distance from any heat source.
 And no matter how great the temptation, don't touch or thump the skin during the drying process.
 In 24 hours, your patience will be well rewarded.
 Your drum will be ready to be played on as much and as hard as the spirit moves you!

 Some final notes: The tighter a head is stretched, the higher the drum's tone will be, though dampness and cold weather will tend to deaden the sound.
 Should the latter occur, just warm up the instrument near a stove for 10 minutes, and the head and laces will tighten again.

-You may want to beat your drum by hand or with one or two sticks, and—as is the case with constructing the actual instrument—there are many ways to make such beaters.
+You may want to beat your drum by hand or with one or two sticks.
+As is the case with constructing the actual instrument, there are many ways to make such beaters.
 Moreover, the type of stick will vary the sound produced.
-Corks, Superballs, or handstitched suede "gloves" attached to dowels or chopsticks all work wonderfully and take only minutes to make.
+Corks, Superballs, or hand-stitched suede "gloves" attached to dowels or chopsticks all work wonderfully and take only minutes to make.